deepeyesuk/navien-comms/service-agent/manual.md

 <img width="370" alt="image" src="https://user-images.githubusercontent.com/9049740/199959339-09dc7170-a63f-44c3-a085-6259a6393211.png">

-- Click the "SELECT A SYMPTOM"
+- Please click the "SELECT A SYMPTOM".

 9. Symptom search screen